yuliulab/DARTING/README.md

 	--d_dropout 0.2 \
 	--device cpu
 ```
-Or, you can directly upload model weights for you analysis
+Or, you can directly upload model weights for your analysis
 ```
-de
+wget

 ```
 ## Preparation 02: Train ligand efficiency prediction model
+Here, we take MEK1/MTOR as an usage example
 ```
 ## target A: MTOR
 # download BindingDB dataset and save it as csv-format file, eg, step1_key_info.csv